westinpay-com/WestinPay-Currency-Rates-API-PHP/README.md

 ### PHP Code Examples

-To fetch the latest rates using cURL and authenticate with your API key, use the following command:
+To fetch the latest rates using PHP and authenticate with your API key, use the following command:

 ```sh
 $url = 'https://westinpay.com/currency/fiat_api?api_key=YOUR-API-KEY&base=USD&output=JSON';